ygidtu/trackplot/docs/command_line_usage.md

                                   (optional), - 4th column is color of input files (optional), - 5th column is the library of input file (optional, only
                                   required by bam file).
     --customized-junction TEXT    Path to junction table column name needs to be bam name or bam alias.
     -t, --threshold INTEGER RANGE
                                   Threshold to filter low abundance junctions
                                   [default: 0; x>=0]
-    --show-side                   Whether to draw additional side plot [default: False]
-    --side-strand [all|+|-]       Which strand kept for side plot, default use all  [default: all]
+    --density-by-strand           Whether to draw density plot by strand --show-site                   Whether to draw additional site plot --site-strand [all|+|-]       Which strand kept for site plot, default use all  [default: all]
-    --show-junction-num           Whether to show the number of junctions [default: False] Line plot settings:
+    --show-junction-num           Whether to show the number of junctions Line plot settings:
     --line PATH                   The path to list of input files, a tab separated text file,  - 1st column is path to input file, - 2nd column is the file